bourquejulien/devops-cs2024-team-exemple/README-EN.md

 If the password is correctly returned, the jungle's status page should update in about a minute.

-Finally, to keep tracked of the passwords used by the AI, you need to show a list of the last 10 decrypted passwords with their associated hash (sorted from last decryption to first) on a page accessible at the path ``/decrypted-passwords``.
+Finally, to keep track of the passwords used by the AI, you need to show a list of the last 10 decrypted passwords with their associated hash (sorted from last decryption to first) on a page accessible at the path ``/decrypted-passwords``.

 #### 4.5 Popularity gain (1.5 point)

 > This step should only be performed once all previous steps have been successful.
 > In order to clearly identify the deployment made in this section, you must place the charts in a folder named `popularity`.
 Do not directly modify the charts from section 2.1.

-Your backup operation has gained popularity among plant-resistant humans.
+Your rescue operation has gained popularity among plant-resistant humans.
 They are following the progress of the operation!
 This popularity has led to a significant increase in access to your service.
 You must find a way to prevent the slowdown of your service from causing the mission to fail.
 However, the popularity of the mission ensures its funding, so the service must remain accessible.